 The rise of the merchant class as society rebounded

 The heavy use of silver suggests, he says, that gold had become scarce as trade picked up once again, forcing a shift to silver for money.
-And, in a crucial development of the Western world, Loveluck and his research colleagues say in the Antiquity report that this “shows the rise of the merchant class for the first time.”
+In a crucial development of the Western world, Loveluck and his research colleagues say in the Antiquity report that this “shows the rise of the merchant class for the first time.”

 Tragically, ice cores also showed the misery of another, much better-known time, that of the Black Death, which sept across the world from 1349 to 1353.
-Once again, lead vanished from the samples, showing that the Medieval economy had again ground to a halt during that time of enormous social and economic devastation.
+Once again, lead vanished from the samples, showing that the medieval economy had again ground to a halt during that time of enormous social and economic devastation.

 “We’ve entered a new era with this ability to integrate ultra–high-resolution environmental records with similarly high resolution historical records,” Loveluck explains in the article.
 “It’s a real game changer.”

-So, if you think you have experienced the worst year to be alive during your lifetime, you might want to think it over again, now that you know of the year 536.
+So, if you think you have experienced the worst year to be alive during your lifetime, you might want to think it over again now that you know of the year 536.